sharad-ghimire/Notes/uts/DSA/data-structures-and-algorithms.md

         int getData(); // accesor
         intNode * getNext();
         void setNext(intNode *); //mutator
     }; // end of node class

   intNode * head;
+  size_t length;
-    size_t length; // arent't objects but are types, underneth it is just a unsigned int (tells us regardless of what its name is, this variable is meant to indicate the size of whatever it is attached to, so, size_t is size type)
+  // arent't objects but are types, underneth it is just a unsigned int
+  //(tells us regardless of what its name is, this variable is meant to indicate the size of whatever it is attached to, so, size_t is size type)

   public: